Ch 33: Post 9/11 GI Bill

 Recipients may not receive an amount for tuition and fees that exceeds the maximum in-state amount of established charges at the most expensive public school in that state.
 That amount is further reduced for part-time study (i.e., half-time or less) if the actual charges are less than the educational benefit would otherwise be.
 The maximum allowance for books, supplies, equipment, and other educational costs is $1,000 per academic year, paid proportionately by term.

 The maximum monthly housing stipend equals the amount of basic housing for military personnel in military housing adjusted by ZIP code.
 Individuals with a skill or specialty that is in critically short supply as designated by the Secretary of Defense may have their monthly stipend increased.
+The monthly housing stipend is lower if a student is only taking online classes.

 The law also provides $100 per month for up to 12 months for students who require tutoring, as long as the instructor leading the course certifies that the tutoring is essential to correct a deficiency in a specific course and the course is required to complete an approved program.